Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 - Mia Wu 03-Axolotl: Button, RGB LED, Vibrating Mini Motor, Battery Management

 #### Problem & Solution

+As Berkeley students, we constantly receive messages from the Berkeley Warn Me system of potential hazards and crimes that occur around the campus area.
+Most people shrug off the information believing it is irrelevant to them, reaches them late or disregarding its seriousness.
+The exact location of the event is often forgotten or ignored, which could render the Warn Me system useless.

+Design a physical system that alerts the students when they are near or in contact with a ‘Warn Me’ Zone.
+Zones are detected using a gunshot, gas leakage, and button which give coordinates of a potential zone.
+LEDs and Vibrating Motors let the user know of if they are close proximity to the location.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="50%" alt="FSR Setup" src="assets/8 Warn Me.jpg">
     <img width="50%" alt="FSR Setup" src="assets/8 Why Safe.jpg">
 </div>

 #### Diagram Analysis

+-RGB LED (Common Cathode): The color of the LED changes based on the severity of the detected danger.
+For example:
+Green: Safe or low-level alert.
+- Red: High danger, such as a detected gunshot or significant gas leak.
+Vibration (Haptic Motor Controller and Vibrating Mini Motor): The system activates the vibration motor for physical feedback when any danger is detected, enhancing user awareness.
+- Cloud Communication: Upon detecting an alert from any sensor or button press, the Photon 2 sends data to Particle Cloud, which manages the distribution of alerts.
+Alerts are broadcasted to nearby devices, which respond by activating their own RGB LEDs and vibrating motors to indicate the detected danger.
+- Feedback Loop: The system continuously updates based on inputs from sensors, adjusting the RGB LED’s color and vibration intensity accordingly, while keeping cloud communication active for alert distribution to nearby devices.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="50%" alt="FSR Setup" src="assets/8 Diagram.jpg">
     <img width="50%" alt="FSR Setup" src="assets/8 Working.jpg">